lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

             #400 lframe_i = 0;
 . . .
 ```
-## The results of the simulation of the `lpc-periph` module in Xilinx vivado 2019.1
+## The results of the simulation of the `lpc-periph` module in Icarus Verilog

 First, we will look at the simulation of the `lpc_periph` module for I/O cycles: